 Determining if you have contact dermatitis isn't always easy.
 Sometimes you need to eliminate other potential causes.
-It took me quite a while to pinpoint contact dermatitis.
-Here in the tropics there are other things that can cause skin irritations such as insects, the sun and the salt in the air.
+It took me quite a while to pinpoint the root cause of my skin problem.
+Here in the tropics, there are other things that can cause skin irritations such as insects, the sun and the salt in the air.
 It was only after eliminating these and looking for the signs of contact dermatitis that I began to know it when I saw it.

-As the name implies, contact dermatitis means you have touched something, possibly without even being aware until later when an irritation begins.
+As the name implies, contact dermatitis means you have touched something or come into contact with it, possibly without even being aware until later when an irritation begins.
 It can be plants, animals, chemicals or even metals such as nickel.

 As you can see from the photo, the two lines are where an irritant has come into contact with the skin.
 Following that, the surrounding area can become inflamed as well.